 This Water Rights toolbox includes the most current information available on this topic.
-To suggest new materials for inclusion, email Lisa Ronald at email@example.com.
+Contact us to suggest new materials for inclusion.

 Water rights are complex, vary from region to region, and are the subject of considerable litigation.
 As such, this toolbox contains general information and available resources, but cannot include all the details needed for a full understanding of the subject.
 You will need to work with a water rights expert, and legal counsel, to resolve water rights issues.
 Wilderness water rights training is available for free online.